fetchai/docs/pages/guides/CosmPy/CreatingWallet.md

 ```
 ## To recover an existing private key

 Start by extracting the private key and convert it into a base64 encoded string.
-You can do this on macOS or Linux for the Fetch.ai network using the [FetchD CL↗️](https://docs.fetch.ai/ledger_v2/).
+You can do this on macOS or Linux for the Fetch.ai network using the [FetchD CL ↗️ ](https://docs.fetch.ai/ledger_v2/).
 An example is provided in the code snippet below.

 ```py copy
 # Extract the private key and convert it into a base64 encoded string